Sonic the Hedgehog: The Movie: Part 1

 Sonic the Hedgehog is relaxing on the beach of South Island with Miles "Tails" Prower, when Old Man Owl arrives with a message from the President asking Sonic to come to his office.
-Once there, they discover Dr. Robotnik has taken the President and his daughter Sara prisoner.
+Once there, they discover Dr. Ivo Robotnik has taken the President and his daughter Sara prisoner.
 After giving exposition of how Planet Freedom works (explaining the two "dimensions" of the planet, The Land of the Sky, and The Land of Darkness), Robotnik explains that a giant mecha named Metal Robotnik ("Black Eggman" in the original Japanese release) has exiled him from his utopian city of Robotropolis ("Eggmanland" in the original) and sabotaged the Robot Generator, which will explode by sunrise the next day.
 He asks Sonic to head to the Land of Darkness to stop it in exchange for the President and Sara's lives.
 Once there, Metal Robotnik tries to stop them from reaching the generator.
 Knuckles the Echidna arrives and rescues them, and all three team up to destroy the mecha.
 Unbeknownst to them, Metal Robotnik is revealed to have been controlled by Robotnik, with Sara unwillingly in tow.
 The episode ends with Sonic, Tails, and Knuckles heading to Robotropolis.